Paraguay Shared Package

 For the broader country version too, open the How to Watch FIFA World Cup 2026 in Paraguay guide.

 Paraguay reporting places Popu among the broadcasters with World Cup 2026 rights in the country.
-That is enough to prepare the page now as part of the local broadcaster mix.
+That is enough to prepare the page now as part of the local broadcaster mix, especially because the official Popular homepage already points to a live Popu TV environment.

 That is the safest way to understand its role in 2026 coverage.